 #5: Try tipping your scales with blue.
 Did you know that the color blue is a known appetite suppressant?
 Why not use a little color to help you stay on track?
 “Eat your dinner on a blue plate and you’ll discover that you need less to feel full,” advises color intuitive expert Elizabeth Harper.

 #6: Take stock of any and all of the positive changes new eating habits have brought you.
 Instead of focusing only on the changes you aren’t seeing yet (i.e. a drop in your scale weight), focus on the benefits you are noticing, like saving money by not wasting it on junk food, or your increased energy level from exercising, advises Valerie Berkowitz, author of The Stubborn Fat Fix.
+There are professionals out there who can help with fitness and help you keep motivated, to look all you need to do is find a personal trainer.

 #7: Celebrate the small victories!
 “Remember that fitness is more like a marathon than a sprint,” advises certified trainer Stacy Berman.
 “By setting small weekly or monthly goals you will be able to track your progress which will keep you motivated to continue as you reach them and step by step” says Berman.
 And once you’ve achieved a goal, no matter how small, celebrate it!
 You don’t always want to feel like you are far away from the finish line – celebrate each milestone as you achieve it along the way.